spacemanspiff2007/HABApp/_doc/getting_started.rst

             # Run this function whenever the item receives an ValueChangeEvent
             self.listen_event(self.my_item, self.item_changed, ValueChangeEvent)

+            # If you already have an item you can use the more convenient method of the item
+            self.my_item.listen_event(self.item_changed, ValueChangeEvent)

         # the function has 1 argument which is the event
         def item_changed(self, event: ValueChangeEvent):
             print(f'{event.name} changed from {event.old_value} to {event.value}')